Space Camp Turkey COVID-19 Procedures

 - Participants will be reminded to wash their hands frequently and not to share their food, drink and personal belongings.

-- • Space Camp Turkey has taken all necessary measures in its cafeteria in accordance with the rules of social distance.
-In the seating arrangement, the distance between the tables is at least 1.5 meters, between the opposite chairs is 1 meter, and between the chairs side by side is 60 cm.
+- Space Camp Turkey has taken all necessary measures in its cafeteria in accordance with the rules of social distance.

 (For Accommodated Programs)

-- The maximum number of students staying in a single dormitory has been reduced to 12 people.
+- The number of students to be accommodated in dormitories has been reduced in accordance with the pandemic conditions.

 - Guest teachers are not allowed to share a room together.